Public Holidays in Afghanistan 2026 – Islamic, National & Observances

 Religious and Cultural Significance

 Religious holidays in Afghanistan are celebrated with great devotion and social unity.
 During Eid al-Fitr, families exchange greetings and gifts, while Eid al-Adha involves communal prayers and the sacrifice of animals shared among family, friends, and the poor.
-Cultural holidays like Nowruz signify renewal, cleanliness, and the arrival of spring, celebrated with traditional meals and outdoor festivities.
+Cultural holidays like Nowruz signify renewal, hope, and the arrival of spring, celebrated with traditional meals, outdoor gatherings, and festive activities.

 Public Observances and Closures